pierre3/CsvEditSharp/README.md

 # CsvEditSharp

-This is the CSV Editor, describe read/write settings in C# script.
+CsvEditSharp is a CSV editor.
+You can describe reading and writing settings in CSharp script.

 ![CsvEditSharpMain03](https://github.com/pierre3/CsvEditSharp/blob/master/Documents/csvEditSharp_main03.png)